HaroWana/libft/README.md

 ## Usage

-To use this library, simply include the provided header file `libft.h` in your C code and link against the compiled library file `libft.a`.
+To use this library, simply include the provided header file `libft.h` in your C code and link against the compiled library file `libft.a` (Makefile provided).

 ## Functions